PowerDNS/pdns/docs/markdown/security/powerdns-advisory-2015-02.md

 This issue is entirely unrelated to [Security Advisory 2015-01](powerdns-advisory-2015-01.md)/CVE-2015-1868.

-We'd like to thank Pyry Hakulinen and Ashish Shakla at Automattic for finding and subsequently reporting this bug.
+We'd like to thank Pyry Hakulinen and Ashish Shukla at Automattic for finding and subsequently reporting this bug.